Fbullman/Final_Ski_Resort/README.md

 * Stop word removal

 For the data process we will use SpaCy, an annotation tool to enable a fast level of iteration to work on entity recognition and intent detection for language classification.

-PySpark was also attemped to perform the NLP model.
-When running the pipeline, the application throws an error.
-Attemping troubleshooting.

 ### Results (Provisional)